syedmahroof/syedmahroof/README.md

-Hello there 👋
+👋 Hello there!

-A Laravel Developer and Team Leader by day ☼ and a Laravel Community Contributor by night ☾ Team Leader & Developer at Golden Synapse, Dubai;
+By day, I'm a Laravel Developer & Team Leader ☼ guiding projects to success at Golden Synapse, Dubai.
+By night, I'm a Laravel Community Contributor ☾, passionate about giving back and sharing knowledge.

+🔧 Tech I Use Daily:
-⚙️ I use daily: .php, .js, .html, .css, .svg, .psd, .ai 🌍 I'm mostly active within the Laravel Community
+.php, .js, .html, .css, .svg, .psd, .ai

-💬 ping me about design, branding, laravel, development, design thinking
+🌍 Active in:
+The Laravel Community, where I'm constantly learning, growing, and helping others.

+💬 Let’s Chat About:
+Design, branding, Laravel, development, or design thinking.
+Always happy to connect, contribute to open-source projects, and lend a helping hand!